 VIN has also set up school based children’s club with an aim to enhance their creative skills by doing different types of extra-curriculum activities.
 To make it sustainable, VIN chose children leaders from each class and started another group so they can coordinate their own group in same way.
 In these entire children club organize different educational and co-curricular activities by themselves.
 VIN has also been giving different trainings on child rights and health & hygiene to the children.

 VIN has also been constructing toilets for the families who are poor and cannot afford to make a toilet.
-VIN aims to install hygiene facilities to stop open defecation in this VDC.
+VIN aims to install hygiene facilities to stop open defecation.
 Our construction and manual volunteer project has been instrumental for this campaign.

 Youth empowerment project was also developed by VIN.
 In the initial phase, youth were given different types of trainings like English and career development , handicraft, first aid and cook training in order to motivate them and create opportunity for employment.